varnishcache/varnish-cache/doc/sphinx/tutorial/introduction.rst

 The fundamentals of web proxy caching with Varnish
 --------------------------------------------------

 Varnish is a caching HTTP reverse proxy.
-It receives requests from clients and tries to answer them from its cache.
-If it cannot answer the request from its cache it will forward the request to the backend, fetch the response, store it and deliver it to the client.
+It recieves requests from clients and tries to answer them from the cache.
+If Varnish cannot answer the request from the cache it will forward the request to the backend, fetch the response, store it in the cache and deliver it to the client.

-When Varnish has a cached response ready it is typically delivered in a matter of microseconds, several orders of magnitude faster than your typical application server, so you want to make sure to have it answer as many of the requests as possible.
+When Varnish has a cached response ready it is typically delivered in a matter of microseconds, several orders of magnitude faster than your typical backend server, so you want to make sure to have Varnish answer as many of the requests as possible directly from the cache.

 Varnish decides whether it can store the content or not based on the response it gets back from the backend.
-The backend can instruct Varnish to cache the content with the HTTP response header Cache-Control.
-There are a few other conditions where Varnish will not cache, the most common one being cookies.
-Since cookies is a good indication that a web object is personalised, Varnish will with its default configuration, not cache it.
+The backend can instruct Varnish to cache the content with the HTTP response header `Cache-Control`.
+There are a few conditions where Varnish will not cache, the most common one being the use of cookies.
+Since cookies indicates a client-specific web object, Varnish will by default not cache it.

-This behaviour and most other behaviour can be changed using policies written in the Varnish Configuration Language.
+This behaviour as most of Varnish functionality can be changed using policies written in the Varnish Configuration Language.
 See the Users Guide for more information on how to do that.